Guides, tips, and systems advice from the leader in cloud accounting services.

 The top reason startup companies fail is running out of cash.
 Hiring a cloud accounting expert can help you track and manage your cash flow, review your expenses, file state and local tax returns, and much more.
 Routine cloud bookkeeping tasks include:

-This sounds complex, but online accounting software can streamline the process.
-By using a cloud system, you’ll get access to first-class accounting systems that can help you, or your remote bookkeeper or accountant, handle the regular accounting tasks.
+Online accounting software can surpass the hurdles presented by traditional accounting systems.
+By using a cloud system, you’ll get access to first-class accounting systems that can help you, or your remote bookkeeper or accountant, optimize ongoing tasks.

-In addition to ongoing bookkeeping tasks, the best cloud accounting experts provide your business with the information you need to make informed decisions, including crucial information like your runway and burn rate.
-These two metrics may be the most important for a startup.
-Your burn rate measure how fast you’re spending your funds every month.
-That provides you with your runway, which is the number of months you have until you run out of money, or reach your zero cash date.
+The best cloud accounting experts provide your business with actionable information you can use to make informed decisions, such as your runway and burn rate.
+These are two crucial metrics to remember — your burn rate measures the rate at which you spend your funds and your runway is the number of months you have until you run out of money (or reach your zero cash date).

-A budget, which is an estimate of your expenditures and income (if any), is an essential tool for startups, because it’s crucial for you to know how much money you’ll need to make it through your first few months.
-Cloud accounting systems can help you structure your budget and then monitor it to make sure you stay on track.
-Your budget will get more complicated as your company grows.
+A budget, which is an estimate of your expenditures and income (if any), is an essential tool for startups.
+Moreso than traditional accounting software, cloud accounting systems help you structure and monitor your budget, which will only become more complicated as your company grows.

-Almost all companies engage in financial planning, but a financial model is crucial for startups.
-You need a realistic assessment of your business idea, so you can determine if you can turn your idea into a successful business.
+Almost all companies engage in financial planning, but a financial model is a necessity for startups.
+A realistic assessment of your business idea helps you determine your probability of success.
 Other reasons for financial models include:

-We highly recommend using your financial models and projections to compare with you actual business activities every month.
+We highly recommend using your financial models and projections to compare with your actual business activities every month.
 Your company’s financial health depends on how well your actual sales and/or expense numbers stack up against your financial projections.
-Good accounting software can help you create dashboards and other tools to quickly match your budget to your actual results.
+Good accounting software can help you create dashboards and other tools to quickly match your budget against your actual results.

 Cloud accounting software can help you adhere to GAAP standards as you develop your: